open-telemetry/oteps/text/metrics/0000-pipeline-monitoring.md

 failure domain.
 Typically each SDK or Collector is considered a station.

-#### Station integrity principle
+#### Station integrity principles

 The [OpenTelemetry library guidelines (point 4)](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/library-guidelines.md#requirements) describes a separation of protocol-dependent ("receivers", "exporters") and protocol-independent ("processors") parts.
-Here we refer to this combination of parts as a station, belonging to a single failure domain, because:
+We refer to the combination of parts as a station.

-1. Logic internal to a station is presumably non-lossy.
-Dropping within a station is presumed to be intentional, as distinct from the case of failures.
-2. Under normal circumstances, we expect all-or-none failures for individual stations.

-These qualities of the station will allow us to vary the level of detail between basic and normal-level monitoring without information loss.
+The station concept is called out because within a station, we expect that the station (software) acts responsibly by design, for the integrity of the pipeline.
+Stations allow data to enter a pipeline only through receiver components.
+Stations are never responsible for dropping data, because only processor components drop data.
+Stations allow data to leave a pipeline only through exporter components.

+Because of station integrity, we can make the following assertions:

+1. Data that enters a pipeline is eventually exported or dropped.
+2. No other outcomes are possible.

+There is a potential for pipeline metrics to be redundant, as described in these assertions.
+In a pipeline with no fan-in or fan-out, each stage processes as many items as the stage before it did, minus the number of items dropped.

 #### Pipeline stage-name uniqueness

-The Pipeline Stage Name Uniqueness requirement developed here avoids over-counting in an export pipeline by ensuring that no single metric name counts items are more than one distinct component.
-This rule prevents counting items of telemetry sent by SDKs and Collectors in the same metric; it also prevents counting items of telemetry sent through a multi-tier arrangement of Collectors.
+The Pipeline Stage Name Uniqueness requirement developed here avoids over-counting in an export pipeline by ensuring that no single metric name counts items more than once in transit.
+This rule prevents counting items of telemetry sent by SDKs and Collectors in the same metric; it also prevents counting items of telemetry sent through a multi-tier arrangement of Collectors using the same metric.

 In a standard deployment of OpenTelemetry, we expect one, two, or three stations in a collection pipeline.
 The names given to these